ISS-SOA/hw_serializer/README.md

 Create a ruby command-line application: `tsv_to_yml.rb`

-This file should have a script that converts a TSV file into a YAML file.
-You may use the `yaml` gem to produce the parsed output.
+This file should have a script that converts a TSV file into a YAML file. **You should use the `yaml` gem** to produce the parsed output.
 Your YAML output should be saved into a YAML file of the user's choosing.

 Let your Ruby program take two parameters from command line: the name of input and output files.
 You would run it like this: